andyxman/esp-idf-pn532/README.md

 # esp-idf-pn532
 ESP-IDF component for the PN532 NFC controller.
-The component can be used with I2C or with HSU (UART) interface.
+The component can be used with I2C, HSU (UART) or with SPI interface.

 ## Installation